The Migratory Bird Flyways of the Americas initiative will begin implementation in January 2025.

 Infrastructure.

-One of the main objectives to be achieved at the sixteenth Conference of the Parties (COP 16) of the Convention on Biological Diversity (CBD) being held in Cali is to make progress on the details and mechanisms to be used to meet target 19 of the Global Biodiversity Framework: to achieve the annual mobilization of at least 200 billion dollars by 2030.
+One of the main objectives to be achieved at the sixteenth Conference of the Parties (COP 16) of the Convention on Biological Diversity (CBD) in Cali is to make progress on the details and mechanisms to be used to meet the target 19 target 19 of the Global Biodiversity Framework: to achieve the annual mobilization of at least 200 billion dollars by 2030.
 Of this amount, at least $30 billion is expected to be focused on developing countries, which are often most affected by the impacts of climate change and the detriment of wildlife and biodiversity loss.

 The protection and sustainable use of the services and resources we receive from nature is not only a responsibility of the naturalist or scientific community.
-More than half of the world economy depends on the benefits provided by nature: clean water and air, fertile soils, food, medicines, and raw materials, among others.
+More than half of the world economy depends on the benefits provided by nature: clean water and air, fertile soils, food, medicines, raw materials, among others.
 More than half of the world’s GDP is moderately or highly dependent on nature and its services.
-Consequently, this figure is linked to the risks and impacts of the destruction of nature.
+As a consequence, this figure is linked to the risks and impacts of the destruction of nature.

 “Nature-Based Solutions (NBS) are actions to protect, sustainably manage and restore natural and modified ecosystems that address societal challenges effectively and adaptively, simultaneously benefiting people and nature.”